socadk/design-practice-repository/artifact-templates/DPR-UserStory.md

 > *A user story is an invitation to a conversation about a particular system feature, and may also capture the results of such conversation.*

 ### Motivation (Addressed Information Need)
-The Agile Alliance describes the role and purpose of user stories in its [glossary entry for them](https://www.agilealliance.org/glossary/user-stories/) as *divide feature into units that fit into a single iteration" and advises to [INVEST](https://www.agilealliance.org/glossary/invest) in actionable insights on user wants and needs.
+The Agile Alliance describes the role and purpose of user stories in its [glossary entry for them](https://www.agilealliance.org/glossary/user-stories/) as "divide feature into units that fit into a single iteration" and advises to [INVEST](https://www.agilealliance.org/glossary/invest) in actionable insights on user wants and needs.

 ### Usage (Produced and Consumed When)
 User stories come in and out of [Story Splitting](../activities/DPR-StorySplitting.md).
 Stories also are excellent input to API design and system decomposition.